 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W, Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov.ocr/privacy/hipaa/complaints/.
 You will not be retaliated against or penalized for filing a complaint.

-If you have questions about this Notice, please contact our Privacy Officer:
+If you have questions about this Notice, please contact our Privacy and Security Officer:

 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-520-519-7745.